 Please note that research tissue banks; research databases, and project-based research not involving the NHS only require NHS REC review and not HRA and HCRW approval.
 More guidance on non-NHS research projects requiring REC only, can be found here.

 *Please note that HRA approval is not required where you are approaching and recruiting participants through your own professional networks i.e. outside of the NHS organisation.

 Policies and IRAS

-The Research Governance Framework for Health and Social Care (v2, 2005) states broad principles of good research governance in health and social care.
-Research which falls within the scope of the Research Governance Framework requires a research Sponsor.
-Formal confirmation of sponsorship must be obtained prior to an application for Host Organisation (e.g. NHS Trust, Social Care) or NHS REC approval.
-If the BU Resercher has an associated NHS contract, the NHS Trust or third party should be approached to take the role of Sponsor.
-In all other cases (including BU students/PGRs), BU will act as Sponsor; the Standard Operating Procedures (SOP) for obtaining approval for BU Sponsorship provides detail of this.
+The UK Policy Framework for Health and Social Care Research (Nov 2017) sets out the principles of good practice in the management and conduct of health and social care research in the UK.
+Research which falls within the scope of the Framework requires a research Sponsor.
+Formal confirmation of sponsorship must be obtained prior to an IRAS application.
+If the BU Researcher has an associated NHS contract, the NHS Trust or third party should be approached to take the role of Sponsor.
+In all other cases (including BU students/Postgraduate Researchers [PGRs]), BU will act as Sponsor.
+To apply please refer to the Standard Operating Procedure (SOP) for obtaining approval for BU Sponsorship and email Research Ethics.

 NHS – RECORDS MANAGEMENT CODE OF PRACTICE FOR HEALTH AND SOCIAL CARE 2016 – This Code of Practice sets out what people working with or in NHS organisations in England need to do to manage records correctly.